AI, DNS Abuse, and the Trust Problem We Cannot Ignore

 The RSP Evaluation Program was designed to streamline technical assessment by pre-vetting back-end operators against ICANN’s technical, security, and operational requirements.
 An RSP that passes evaluation can support as many gTLD applications as it wants without being re-evaluated each time.

 That’s good news for applicants.
 It lowers cost and complexity on the technical side.
 But it also creates a false sense of security.
 Just because an RSP is on ICANN’s approved list does not mean they are the right fit for your registry business.
+ICANN is explicit that the evaluated RSP list is informational, not a recommendation; it confirms technical qualification for specific services, not strategic fit for your business.

 The RSP evaluation you need to do goes far beyond ICANN’s technical checklist.
 Experienced industry advisors look at factors like: